 This is a clinical condition characterised by immoderate terminal hair distribution in women similar to males, which occurs due to excessive secretion of androgens from either the ovaries or the adrenal glands.
 The ovarian causes include polycystic ovarian syndrome and ovarian tumors that can be benign or malignant.
 Adrenal causes for hirsutism are congenital adrenal hyperplasia, and adrenal tumors.
-Pituitary causes are Cushing’s disease, acromegaly and prolacting secreting adenomas.
+Pituitary causes are Cushing’s disease, acromegaly (Homeopathy Treatment for Acromegaly) and prolacting secreting adenomas.
 Another cause of hirsutism is hypothyroidism.

 Hypertrichosis is excessive hair growth of terminal hair which is not dependant on androgen levels.
 It may be congenital and acquired.
 The congenital are due to an X linked dominant trait and the acquired are caused by internal malignancies or secondary to certain drugs.
 Sites of hair growth are forehead, neck, lower back.